Khmeimim Air Base: Operation

 Russian aircraft at Khmeimim on 3 October 2015.

 Within several months in 2015 new infrastructure was built: air-conditioned accommodation for approximately 1,000 people, an air traffic control tower, runway extensions, storage facilities, field kitchens, and refuelling stations.
 Supplies were flown in from Russia or shipped via Tartus harbour 50 km away.
 The base is reported to be capable of handling Antonov An-124 Ruslan and Ilyushin Il-76M transport aircraft; the deployed aircraft included Sukhoi Su-24Ms, Sukhoi Su-25s, and Sukhoi Su-34s, reconnaissance aircraft Il-20M as well as T-90 tanks, BTR-82 vehicles, artillery, with Mil Mi-24, Mi-28, Ka-52 gunships and Mil Mi-8 support helicopters.

 Parade of the units stationed at Khmeimim (11 December 2017).

 After the 24 November 2015 shootdown of a Su-24M, a S-400 defensive missile system was installed, allowing Russia to defend the air space from Southern Turkey to Northern Israel.

 At the end of January 2016, Sukhoi Su-35 fighter jets started to be deployed.
 In February 2016, one Tupolev Tu-214R was reported to have been deployed.

 At the end of February 2016 and in response to developments at the Geneva peace talks, a truce coordination center had been established at the airbase to coordinate activities of warring parties and "render maximum assistance" to all parties participating in recent ceasefire agreements; the center will not support ISIL, Al-Nusra, and terrorist groups so designated by the UN Security Council.

 The Sixth Directorate of the Russian GRU reportedly operated a signals intelligence station by the airport.

-In 2018 RT reported on a large-scale renovation at the airport.
-This included the construction of a second landing strip, hangars to shelter planes from drone attacks and the sun, and a centralized fuel system to speed up refueling.
-With the demise of opposing forces, Russian pilots were said to perform mainly training sessions having at hand 30 aircraft consisting of Su-35S, Su-34 and Su-24 planes and Mi-35 and Mi-8AMTSh helicopters.
+In 2018, satellite imagery analysis showed Russia had constructed hangars at the airbase to shelter aircraft from drone attacks and the sun.
+Construction began in June 2018 and was completed by December 2018.

 In 2021, both Tu-22M3 Backfire long-range bombers and Su-35 fighters operating from the base were reported engaged in training flights over the eastern Mediterranean.